adamviola/BoostedBrightness/README.md

 # Boosted Brightness
-Boosetd Brightness is a simple mod that allows you to set your brightness beyond default levels.
+Boosted Brightness is a simple mod that allows you to set your brightness beyond default levels.
 It makes use of Fabric (not Forge) and is compatible with 1.15.

 ## Features